 SLO Revision is an important step, especially during the first few years of implementation, when limited data is available by which to set feasible growth targets.
 The teacher should regularly monitor student progress after the SLO is approved.
 After the first quarter, once more data is available, the teacher is allowed the opportunity to revise growth targets, based upon the progress monitoring data or changes in the classroom.
 SLO revisions follow a given timeline, as shown below:

-6 Contractual days after end of Quarter 1/3
+6 Contractual days after end of Quarter 1/3 or the half-way point for instructional unit measured

 10 contractual days after revision submission